Typhoon Safety Guide: What Tourists Need to Know When Visiting Japan

 Maxell Aqua Park Shinagawa is a cutting-edge entertainment facility where sound, light, video, and living creatures come together.
 While indoors, you can enjoy an impressive dolphin performance.
 It's a great spot for families and couples to visit.

-For those interested in Tokyo's latest trends, visit Tokyu Kabukicho Tower.
-Opened in 2023, this new complex features attractions like the mission-based adventure "The Tokyo Matrix" and the food hall "Shinjuku Kabuki Hall – Kabuki Yokocho."
-This entertainment hub has become a popular destination.
+You might also visit Tokyu Kabukicho Tower, a popular entertainment complex that opened in 2023.
+It features attractions like the mission-based adventure “The Tokyo Matrix” and the lively food hall “Shinjuku Kabuki Hall – Kabuki Yokocho.”

 For families, Sanrio Puroland is an indoor theme park where you can meet Sanrio characters like Hello Kitty and My Melody.
 You can take photos with your favorite characters, enjoy shows, and experience various attractions, providing a full day of fun and entertainment.